On Vassiliev Invariants of Virtual Knots: Rotational Virtual Knots

 This shows that framed knots are nothing but knots with an integer attached, and justifies that the writhe of a framed knot is often referred to as its `(blackboard) framing'.
 Note that the framing of a framed knot can be adjusted by the addition of \textbf{curls}, which are the diagrammatic pieces depicted in Figure \ref{fig:weakened}.
 The rotational nature of rotational virtual knots similarly manifests in the existence of \textbf{virtual curls}: curls with a virtual crossings instead of a classical one.
 Unlike for virtual knots, in the rotational case these virtual curls cannot simply be removed.
 Do note that in certain cases they can cancel:

 \begin{lemma} Juxtaposed opposite virtual curls cancel via the `Whitney trick', depicted in Figure \ref{fig:cancellation}. \end{lemma}

 Our reason for introducing rotational virtual knots is that we will be interested in \textit{their} Vassiliev invariants, rather than those of virtual knots.
-This is because the large class of Vassiliev invariants we will obtain in Section \ref{sec:quantum} from quantum invariants consists of rotational virtual knot invariants.
-Moreover, working with rotational virtual knots is natural in our framework of Vassiliev invariants as we will generalize the \textit{combinatorial} Kontsevich invariant to the virtual setting in Section \ref{sec:kontsevich}: unlike the more geometrically define Kontsevich integral, the combinatorial Kontsevich invariant is a universal Vassiliev invariant of \textit{framed} knots.
-In summary:
+This is because the large class of Vassiliev invariants obtained from quantum invariants consists of rotational virtual knot invariants.
+This is the analogy in the virtual setting to the study of Vassiliev invariants of framed knots.